Spent today doing business before noon and writing after noon – which is as it should be.

 I’m not meditating, although it could be likened to a form of meditation or contemplation, I guess.
 I think I’ve tried to write something profound about this before.

 But the short version is that I’m trying to go slow.
 All the time.
 In word, thought, and action.
-Like Patrick Stewart reciting that Shakespeare passage and really – Really – being present.
+And really – Really – being present.

 I want to be fully present on my own stage of life.
 Not half-passed out.